UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-Parsetree-examples.md

 >[!NOTE]
 >The small circle in the upper left corner of the Expression nodes is the precedence value at
 >the entry to the rule.
-ANTLR uses a precendence climbing algorithm so this number indicates
+ANTLR uses a precedence climbing algorithm so this number indicates
 >the precedence for the expression in relation to others.

 >[!NOTE]